oracle/node-oracledb/doc/api.md

 ## <a name="promiseoverview"></a> 19.
 Promises in node-oracledb

 Node-oracledb supports Promises with all asynchronous methods.
-The native Promise implementation is used in Node 0.12 and greater.
-Promise support is not enabled by default in Node 0.10.
+The native Promise implementation is used in Node.js 0.12 and greater.
+Promise support is not enabled by default in Node.js 0.10.

 If an asynchronous method is invoked without a callback, it returns a
 Promise: